Vaporetto: Routes

 Vaporetto No. 1 is considered the main tourist route in Venice, since its main part passes along the Grand Canal.
 Boats start from Piazzale Roma and ends its way on the island of Lido.
 Route No. 1 stops at each stop along the way.
 Therefore, it takes up to 45 minutes to cover the distance from Santa Lucia Station to Piazza San Marco.
 Note that the vaporetto on this route does not stop at the island of San Giorgio Maggiore, despite the fact that the basilica located there is one of the main attractions of Venice.

 Vaporetto route 2 is much faster and therefore more convenient.
 Boats can move both from P. le Roma along the Grand Canal to San Marco and along the Giudecca Canal.
 In the first case, the boat does not stop at Salute, near the famous church of Santa Maria della Salute, or at the island of San Giorgio Maggiore, in contrast to the number 2 vaporetto coming through the Giudecca Canal.

-Vaporetto number 3 is the only route that directly links Piazzale Roma with the island of Murano.
-Burano, Mazzorbo, and Torcello can be reached with vaporetto No. 12.

-Murano can be reached with (indirect) vaporetto No. 4.1 and 4.2.